 Additionally, implied consent law allows law enforcement to administer a chemical test to a driver who is suspected of consuming any amount of alcohol while operating a commercial vehicle.
 Below, we take a closer look at Minnesota’s DUI laws as they pertain to commercial vehicles and Commercial Driver’s License (CDL) holders.

 What is a “Commercial Vehicle”?

-- A vehicle that has a gross weight of more than 26,000 pounds
+- A vehicle that has a gross weight of more than 26,000 pounds.

-- A vehicle that has a towed unit with a gross vehicle weight of more than 10,000 pounds and the combination of vehicles has a combined gross vehicle weight of more than 26,000 pounds
+- A vehicle that has a towed unit with a gross vehicle weight of more than 10,000 pounds and the combination of vehicles has a combined gross vehicle weight of more than 26,000 pounds.

-- A bus
+- A bus.

-- A vehicle of any size that is used in the transportation of hazardous materials
+- A vehicle of any size that is used in the transportation of hazardous materials.

-- A vehicle that is outwardly equipped and identified as a school bus
+- A vehicle that is outwardly equipped and identified as a school bus.

-Twin Cities DWI Penalties
+Twin Cities DWI Penalties & Defenses

 If convicted of a commercial vehicle DWI with a BAC of less than 0.08, a person can still retain all regular driving privileges, but they would lose their CDL.
 However, if the BAC is over 0.08, all regular DWI penalties (both criminal and civil) would apply alongside the suspension of their commercial driver’s license.